ihmc3jn09hk/Gym_CPP/README.md

 The example shown below uses vision-based version of 2D continuous CartPole.

 The CartPole VisionContinuous does not limit the cart position and linear velocity.
-So the cart is moving in an infinite plane or sphere (with centrepedal neglected) as shown by the example.
+So the cart is moving in an infinite plane or sphere (centripedal force neglected) as shown by the example.
 The `state` of the cart is transferred to an image for RL models.
 The vision-based version cannot be used directly.
 A callback renderer function is needed which maybe provided in the future.

 Example